PX4/PX4-Devguide/en/setup/dev_env_windows_cygwin.md

 > **Tip** You can create desktop shortcuts to the batch scripts to have easier access, the installer as of toolchain version 0.2 does not yet create them for you.

-The ordinary workflow consists of starting a console window by douple clicking on the `run-console.bat` script to manually run terminal commands and starting your favorite IDE with its corresponding `run-XXX.bat` script to edit code and maybe also run builds.
+The ordinary workflow consists of starting a console window by douple clicking on the `run-console.bat` script to manually run terminal commands and starting your favorite IDE with its corresponding `run-XXX.bat` script to edit code and possibly also run builds.

 ### Getting Started {#getting_started}